starship/starship/README.md

 ### Prerequisites

 - Rust v1.33 or higher
+- A Powerline font (like [Fira Code](https://github.com/tonsky/FiraCode)) installed and enabled in your terminal emulator

 ### Getting Started

 1. `cd` to the root of the **starship** repo

 1. Install the **starship** binary:

     ```bash